nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer? <br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ContactnUS home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Contact nUS home folder.

 --------------------------------------------------------------------------------------------------------------------